-Homework: (100 points possible) Homework is written work to be done outside of class and consists of ten equally weighted assignments worth 10 points each.
+Homework (90 points possible): Homework is written work to be done outside of class and consists of six equally-weighted assignments worth 15 points each.
 Homework assignments will be posted on D2L.
-Some assignments will be based on work being discussed in class and some will require additional out of class research.
-With one or two exceptions, homework assignments will be submitted through D2L; others will need to be brought to class on a specific date (each assignment will specify how it is to be submitted).
+Some assignments will be based on readings and/or class discussions and some will require additional out of class research.
+With occasional exceptions, homework assignments will be submitted through D2L; others will need to be brought to class on a specific date (each assignment will specify how it is to be submitted).

-Submission of homework assignments after the assigned deadline will result in a reduction of 1 point for each 24 hours beyond the deadline.
-So, for example, the grade for an assignment due but not submitted by 3:00 p.m. on September 11 would be reduced by 1 point so long as it is submitted by 3:00 p.m. on September 12.
-After that, the grade will be reduced by 1 more point (total of 2) so long as it is submitted by 3:00 p.m. on September 13, et cetera.
+Submission of homework assignments after the assigned deadline will result in a reduction of 2 points for each 24 hours beyond the deadline.
+So, for example, the grade for an assignment due but not submitted by 10:20 a.m. on Sept.
+11 would be reduced by 2 points so long as it is submitted by 10:20 a.m. on Sept.
+12. After that, the grade will be reduced by 2 more points (total of 4) so long as it is submitted by 10:20 a.m. on Sept.
+13, etc.